reggi/pkgrun/README.md

 }
 ```

-The command `pkgrun 'soup*'` will go into your `package.json` file and pull all of the files starting with `soup` (in the order they are in) and execute them one by one.
+The command `pkgrun 'soup*'` will go into your `package.json` and pull all of the scripts starting with `soup` (in the order they are in) and execute them one by one.

 ## Glob Reminder